PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Who has them
 		- Woe: main shard + 1 fragment
 		- Professor Baelen ir'Torn: 1 fragment
-		- Varyn: 1 fragment
+		- Hrothgar: 1 fragment
 - Artifact 2: *White Flameblade*
+	- Currently in Varyn's possession
-	- Draven's white-hot flaming Sword contains runes that tell of the location of the Silver Flame
+	- Contains runes that tell of the location of the Silver Flame
 		- Unlocks a portal in the Mournland that teleports to Vault deep under Xen'Drik jungle
 		- sword was created by Varyn when vault was originally sealed, gave it to Draven
 		- Varyn felt useless, saw potential in Draven as a protector